Nervous Chewing of Nonfood

 Not Cutting up Food

 Unlike the other things on this list, smoking doesn’t actually use your jaw muscles, but it contributes to your TMJ pain all the same.
-Researchers found that smoking increases your risk for chronic pain conditions, including TMJ.
+Researchers found that tobacco may increase the pain of TMJ.
 If you’ve been on the fence about whether to quit, maybe it’s time.

 Professional Care Can Help, Too

 Jaw pain should be taken seriously.
 If you change your habits and your pain persists, perhaps it’s time to get treatment.
-For help with TMJ in the Hilton Head area, please call Beyond Exceptional Dentistry at
+For help with TMJ in the Hilton Head area, please call The Durham Office, offering Beyond Exceptional Dentistry at (843) 706-2999 today.